 - Meter Class: Click this heading to sort the list by meter class.
 Click again to reverse the order (from ascending to descending or vice versa). - Unit: Click this heading to sort the list by unit.
 Click again to reverse the order. - Last Reading Date: Click this heading to sort the list by date of last reading.
-Click again to reverse the order. - Last Effective Reading: Click this heading to sort by the effective value of the most recent reading. - Details section: Shows information from the selected record. - Readings section: Lists readings for the selected meter. - New Meter Reading: Lets you record a new reading for the meter currently selected.
-For more information, see Editing Meter Readings on page 432. - Defaults for Meter section: Shows any defaults to be used when creating new meter records.
+Click again to reverse the order. - Last Effective Reading: Click this heading to sort by the effective value of the most recent reading.

+Readings section: Lists readings for the selected meter.

+New Meter Reading: Lets you record a new reading for the meter currently selected.
+For more information, see Editing Meter Readings on page 433.

+Defaults for Meter section: Shows any defaults to be used when creating new meter records.